-When parents arrive to pick up their children, they should go directly to the Elementary Office.
+If a parent arrives at the school to pick up their children for an appointment or emergency situation, they should go directly to the Elementary Office.
 Students will then be called from their rooms to meet them.
+ID cards may be requested by the office staff.